- Donate to more than 500 local community organizations every year

 The majority of our operations in Canada and the U.S. are in rural communities and in many of these places, we are the largest employer.
 In these areas, our operations provide important tax revenue streams to local municipalities and counties through property and business taxes to help fund essential services and infrastructure projects.
-Our dedicated employees are also drawn from these communities.
-Our facilities donate to more than 500 local community organizations every year.
+Our dedicated employees are also drawn from these communities, where we donate to more than 500 local community organizations every year.